Rome: Baroque Brilliance

 This fountain was built to celebrate the reopening of several of ancient Rome's aqueducts in the Renaissance and Baroque eras.
 Its watery Baroque sculpture uses the palace behind the fountain as a theatrical backdrop for the figure of "Ocean," who represents water in every form.
 The statue surfs through his wet kingdom — with water gushing from 24 spouts and tumbling over 30 different kinds of plants — while Triton blows his conch shell.

 The magic of the square is enhanced by the fact that no streets directly approach it.
 You can hear the excitement as you draw near, and then — bam! — you're there.
-The scene is always lively, with lucky Romeos clutching dates while unlucky ones clutch beers.
+The scene is always lively, with lucky Romeos clutching dates while unlucky suitors clutch beers.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.